 I also get emails with questions and requests for more personalized help, beyond what’s in my two books; and over the years, my desire to help just one person has grown into a desire to free as many people as possible from this habit.
 As an extremely busy mom of 4, I’ve discovered that one-on-one coaching isn’t the right fit for my life at this time, and I am able to help more people in a one-to-many format.
 The course and the podcast have been ways for me to do that.
 (I realize many people still want that one-on-one help, which is why I’m now referring people to HealEd if they decide private coaching is the best way forward).

 The 8-Week Course has changed format this year, which you can read more about here, but I want to talk about how the current course has taken shape and how it offers an affordable alternative to private coaching.
-Although it does not provide one-on-one help, the course has shown to be a powerful form of coaching and guidance.
+Although it does not provide one-on-one help or live coaching, the course has shown to be a powerful form of guidance.

 In this course, I answer nearly every question I’ve been asked since publishing Brain over Binge in 2011.
 I’ve always kept notes of common questions that I received through email, and concerns that came up frequently in one-on-one coaching, and issues that people tended to struggle with when the 8-week course was in a group format.
 I’ve seen so many common themes and common areas where most people need some advice; and since I’m only one person, I decided it would be more helpful to consolidate all of my answers, insights, suggestions, and experiences, and record these responses.
 This went from an idea to a mission that I poured my heart and soul into and that took up much of my life for months.
 The result was over 80 Q&A recordings that are now part of the course.
 The course itself includes over 13 hours of audio, and the Q&As make up the majority of that time.

 Just like with my books, what’s made it worthwhile is to hear from people who have benefited from the Q&A’s.
 Here is just one quote from a member of the June 2019 course: